Basic guidelines apply when placing furniture on rugs

-The seating area is arranged with the fireplace as a focal point.
-Furniture pieces also take up a lot of the space in the room.
-In this case, the rug works with the large-sized sofa and multiple chairs because the rug is large enough for all the pieces to fit comfortably on it, which in turn keeps this arrangement neatly grouped.
-Also, the neutral-color upholstery lets the vibrant color and bold pattern of the rug rule, an important factor in this room where high ceilings and hefty sofas require an important floor covering.
+In this room, the rug is large enough to cover most of the floor area.
+The seating is arranged in a conversational grouping with a sofa flanked by a pair of chairs and facing a pair of ottomans.
+Furniture pieces take up a lot of the space in the room.
+However, the rug works with the large-sized sofa and multiple chairs because the rug is large enough for all the pieces to fit comfortably on it, which in turn keeps this arrangement neatly grouped.
+It does look self-contained.
+Also, the neutral upholstery and neutral rug color let the more vibrant color of the armchairs help widen the seating area visually.
+The subtle pattern in the rug adds texture and a feeling of luxury.

-Here, a lightly scaled, armless sofa and two rattan slipper chairs sit on the outer edges of a small, natural fiber area rug.
-This setting is open and in scale with the area surrounding the fireplace.
+For a room inspired by mid-20th century modern design, a lightly scaled sofa and two armchairs chairs sit on the outer edges of a textured area rug that’s well matched to the style. small, This setting is open but also in scale with the area facing the fireplace.

-♦Pay attention to open spaces and passageways.
-A rug that sits awkwardly in a pathway to another room will be uncomfortable to walk on and wear more rapidly on the edges.
+- Open spaces and traffic patterns.
+A rug that sits awkwardly in a pathway to another room will be uncomfortable to walk on and receive wear more rapidly on the edges.

 Brilliant.
 Thank you.
 I have one of those living rooms.
 I was able to arrange it with two pathways.
 One in front of the sofa, between the coffee table…and one behind the sofa, that avoids cutting through the conversation area, and leads directly to either a) the other of the two chairs on either side of the fireplace, or b) to the dining room which is open to the kitchen.
 It’s FAB for parties because our living room, while very comfortable, is not overly big.
 So when we have people over it’s nice for them to have the option of two directions to disperse into.